Government agencies communicate via

 lock () or https:// as an added precaution.
 Share sensitive

 Punggol is Singapore’s first eco-town.
+Learn about the transformation of Punggol from its early days as a fishing village to where it is today.
 Sustainable living initiatives have been implemented to enable eco-friendly high-rise living, such as effective energy, water, and waste management.
 Find out how you can lead an eco-friendly lifestyle and participate in activities to build a green and cohesive community!

 The Mandatory Energy Labelling (MELS) was introduced for regulated goods to help consumers compare the energy efficiency and make more informed purchasing decisions.
 Registered suppliers supplying regulated goods must affix the Energy Label on the units that they supply in Singapore.
 Do your part to save energy by choosing appliances with 4 ticks or more!

 Practise simple energy-saving habits to reduce energy usage, save money, and help fight climate change!

 With effect from 1 April 2017, Water Efficiency Labelling Scheme requires products advertised/ offered-for-sale or displayed to bear the new water efficiency labels.
 Learn how to read a Water Efficiency Label to help you make informed choices when making purchases.

 Adopt our easy-to-remember water-saving habits to reduce your water usage at home:

 Singapore's integrated solid waste management system focuses on two key thrusts – reduce waste and recycling.
 Let us work towards becoming a Zero Waste Nation by reducing our consumption, as well as reusing and recycling all materials to give them a second lease of life.
 Find out how you can practise the 3Rs at home!